disconnectme/disconnect-tracking-protection/descriptions.md

 [Go back to top](#tracker-descriptions-for-fingerprinters-and-cryptominers)

 ## Upland
-This service has been classified as `Advertising` and `FingerprintingInvasive` for the following reasons:
+This service has been classified as `Analytics`, `Advertising` and `FingerprintingInvasive` for the following reasons:
 ### Technical Review
 Script: `https://t.sf14g.com/sf14g.js`
 1. Generates fingerprint based on plugins, fonts, canvas, etc: